CASE STUDY - STAN

-At the age of 18 he joined the RAF and served 9 years in various locations around the world reaching the rank of Senior Aircraftsman Technician (SAC).
+At the age of 18 Stan joined the RAF and served nine years in various locations around the world reaching the rank of Senior Aircraftsman Technician (SAC).
 He left the military at the request of his then wife whom he subsequently divorced and it was at this point he began to misuse alcohol.
-This was followed by a 3 year period with ‘4 Para’ a Territorial Army branch of the Parachute Regiment.
-During this time he was employed in numerous low paid roles as a cleaner or security guard and even took up a ‘live in’ position as a handyman at an Outdoor Pursuits Centre as he was provided with food and accommodation as part of the contract.

-Forward Assist adopt a proactive approach, whereby we visit ex-forces personnel at their home address and accompany them to appointments in the initial stages of their probation order or licence conditions.
+Forward Assist adopt a proactive approach, whereby we visit former service personnel at their home address and accompany them to appointments in the initial stages of their probation order or licence conditions.
 This has been shown to encourage compliance with those who have failed to engage in the community in the past.
-Indeed, Mr S was initially suspicious of the close working relationship between Forward Assist and the Probation service, however he now works very well with all parties and this has helped to change his previously negative and hostile attitude towards those in authority.
+Indeed, Stan was initially suspicious of the close working relationship between Forward Assist and the Probation service, however he now works very well with all parties and this has helped to change his previously negative and hostile attitude towards those in authority.

 He has also taken part in all the activities provided by Forward Assist and whilst not physically able to do some of the more physically demanding tasks he has throughout the year proved to be a great supporter to those group members that lack confidence or are socially isolated, providing lifts to several members to ensure that they themselves comply with their probation orders or attend group sessions.

 - Group work 129 hours

 - Horse Back (Equine Therapy) UK504 hours